 Embedding for desktop

 The effort required to write a simple desktop application is similar for both libraries.
-Here is an example with an address bar and the browser:
+Here is a simple example:

 public static void main(String[] args) {